Journeys through Queer Ecology: part two

 Kes Otter Lieffe is a writer, ecologist and community organiser currently based near Berlin.
 She is the author of four queer speculative fiction novels and several short stories.
 She also writes non-fiction on class and queer ecology.
 Kes writes from a working-class, chronically ill, transfeminine perspective.

-Learn more about Kes’ work and how to support it at https://otterlieffe.com/
+Learn more about Kes’ work and how to support her writing at https://otterlieffe.com/

 https://www.patreon.com/otterlieffe